alextwilson/PigeonYelp/README.md

 Yelp clone created by [Lewis Moore](https://github.com/lewmoore) | [Alex Wilson](https://github.com/alextwilson) | [Simon Bao](https://github.com/simonbao) | [Alexandra Fina](https://github.com/alexandragf)

 The aim of this project was to create a working clone of Yelp using Rails.
-We split this projects development in to three phases, MVP, Version 2 and Version 3.
+We split this projects development in to three phases; an MVP, Version 2 and Version 3.
 Each of these phases of development were split in to sprints with daily stand ups and team code reviews.

 **Our MVP consisted of the following specifications:**